 Moroccan Chicken with Ras el Hanout - an aromatic blend of spices used in Moroccan cooking to season tangines, meats, vegetables and stews. #spiceblend #raselhanout

-Most often, Moroccan chicken is seasoned with Ras El Hanout, a blend of spices (most often ginger, coriander, cumin, cloves, allspice, cinnamon, turmeric, pepper, paprika) that varies from region to region in the North African countries of Morocco, Tunisia and Algeria.
+Traditionally, Moroccan chicken is seasoned with Ras El Hanout, a blend of spices (most often ginger, coriander, cumin, cloves, allspice, cinnamon, turmeric, pepper, and paprika) that varies from region to region in the North African countries of Morocco, Tunisia, and Algeria.
 No blend is the same!

 Moroccan Chicken with Ras El Hanout, garlic and lemon - a simple healthy recipe, using skinless chicken thighs, bursting with North African flavor!
 Delicious, fast and easy! #moroccanchicken #raselhanout #moroccanfood #moroccan